jeromegamez/project-archive/README.md

 You can then commit the fixtures to your repository and ensure that no remote connection is needed to run your tests.

+The versioning of this plugin is geared to the versioning of the main Guzzle project; thus ~3.8 fits Guzzle ~3.8.

 ## Installation

 The recommended way to install the Guzzle Mock Plugin is with [Composer](http://getcomposer.org).